CaradosTeam/acta2.0modal/README.md

 # Acta 2.0 Modal
 Modal with information about acta 2.0.
-Can you add this to your website to make more strong opportunities.
+Can you add this to your website to make stronger opportunities of mutiny.

 # Version ENG